 Something else you can use are the new savings apps like ibotta or Walmart’s Savings Catcher.
-Both let you accumulate savings and then put them to a gift card.
-I’m pretty sure botta will let you put the money into paypal too.
+Both let you accumulate savings and then put them to a gift card and Ibotta let’s you earn bonus rewards for using it so many times per month.
+It’s like using coupons, but the savings go into your account.
+Ibotta will let you transfer money into Paypal too.
+If you sign up for Ibotta you can get $10.00 to start by using the code glusjsg .
 With Walmart you can take your savings and put it on a Bluebird pre-paid card that is a form of an American Express card.
 We use it in the parks and for our trip expenses all the time.
 You can add money yourself too online or at a Walmart register.
 If you save $20 with coupons at Walmart, take that money and put it on the Blue Bird card right there.

 The ones I mentioned are just a few savings sites that we personally use.
 There are many more online if you look.